-\textbf{ {Datasets}} CIFAR10~\cite{cifar} and CIFAR100~\cite{cifar} include 50,000 training samples and 10,000 test samples with 10 and 100 classes, respectively.
+\textbf{Datasets} For corruption datasets, we evaluate methods on the CIFAR10-C, CIFAR100-C, TinyImageNet-C, and ImageNet-C~\cite{corruption} datasets.
+CIFAR10~\cite{cifar} and CIFAR100~\cite{cifar} include 50,000 training samples and 10,000 test samples with 10 and 100 classes, respectively.
+TinyImageNet~\cite{tinyimagenet} is a subset of the original ImageNet~\cite{imagenet} dataset, containing 100,000 training images and 10,000 validation images with 200 classes.
+ImageNet~\cite{imagenet} contains 1.2 million training samples and 50,000 validation samples with 1,000 object categories.
 CIFAR10-C and CIFAR100-C~\cite{corruption} datasets contain 15 different corruptions, and the corruptions are applied to the test set of CIFAR10 and CIFAR100 datasets.
-TinyImageNet~\cite{tinyimagenet} is a subset of the original ImageNet~\cite{imagenet} dataset, containing 100,000 training images and 10,000 validation images with 200 classes.
-ImageNet~\cite{imagenet} contains 1.2 million training samples and 50,000 validations samples with 1,000 object categories.
-Analogous to CIFAR10-C / CIFAR100-C, TinyImageNet-C and ImageNet-C are composed of 15 different corruptions, where the corruptions are applied to the validation set of TinyImageNet and ImageNet, respectively.
-Office-Home~\cite{officehome} dataset consists of around 15,500 images and contains 65 categories of everyday objects with four distinct domains: Artistic images (Ar), Clip art images (Cl), Product images (Pr), and Real-world images (Re).
-For the digit datasets, SVHN includes color images of house numbers collected from street views with 73,257 training samples and 26,032 test samples.
-We use 10,000/9,001/2,007 hand-written digit test samples from MNIST / MNIST-M / USPS, respectively.
-All four digit datasets have ten classes, 0-9.
+Analogous to the CIFAR10-C / CIFAR100-C datasets, TinyImageNet-C and ImageNet-C datasets are composed of 15 corruption types, where the corruptions are applied to the validation set of TinyImageNet and ImageNet, respectively.